-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$667,695 during the year ended December 31, 2021 and, as of that date, had an accumulated deficit of \$4,217,344.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 to the consolidated financial statements which describes the material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.